Carboxylic Acid Reacts With Naoh

 Safety Precautions: Handling Carboxylic Acids and NaOH

 Both carboxylic acids and NaOH are potentially hazardous chemicals.
-Always wear appropriate personal protective equipment (PPE), including safety goggles, gloves, and a lab coat, when handling these substances.
+So always wear appropriate personal protective equipment (PPE), including safety goggles, gloves, and a lab coat, when handling these substances.
 NaOH is corrosive and can cause severe burns.
 Carboxylic acids can be irritating to the skin and eyes.
 Follow proper laboratory safety procedures and consult the Safety Data Sheet (SDS) for each chemical before using them.

 Frequently Asked Questions (FAQ)